 Licorice (Glycyrrhiza glabra)

-Licorice can also be of benefit for IBS, as it is anti-inflammatory and coats and soothes irritated intestinal mucus membranes.
+Licorice can also be of benefit for IBS, as it is anti-inflammatory and coats and soothes irritated intestinal mucous membranes.

 Licorice increases the secretion of the protective mucous coating of the digestive system and increases the circulation within the gastrointestinal tract.